RaspAP/raspap-docs/docs/faq.md

 on this topic is [available here](/ap-sta/#when-to-reboot).

 ## <a name="mimetype"></a>Uploading my OpenVPN or WireGuard config results in "Mime type not allowed".
-Your OpenVPN or WireGuard `.conf` files must have a Linux MIME type of `text/plain`.
+For security reasons, your OpenVPN or WireGuard `.conf` files must have a Linux MIME type of `text/plain`.
 Windows ignores MIME types, relying instead on extensions.
 To avoid errors, be sure your file has a `text/plain`
 MIME type embedded in it before uploading.
 Most OpenVPN and WireGuard service providers give you the option of downloading a file formatted for Linux.

 ## <a name="pihole"></a>How do I integrate RaspAP with Pi-hole?